RickyDeFazio/student-lookup/README.md

 # List Pagination and Filtering

-This project utilizes Javascript, HTML, and CSS to enhance the usability of a web page that is displaying way too much information all at once.
+Utilized JavaScript to divide a long list into a series of 'pages' and improve the user experience of a web page.